Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Display scenes in tabletop AR/README.md

 This sample requires a device that is compatible with ARKit 1.0 on iOS.

 **Tabletop AR** is one of three main patterns for working with geographic information in augmented reality.
-See [Augmented reality](https://developers.arcgis.com/ios/latest/swift/guide/display-scenes-in-augmented-reality.htm) in the guide for more information.
+See the topic [Display scenes in augmented reality](https://developers.arcgis.com/ios/latest/swift/guide/display-scenes-in-augmented-reality.htm) in the iOS Guide for more information.

 This sample uses the ArcGIS Runtime Toolkit.
-See [Augmented reality](https://developers.arcgis.com/ios/latest/swift/guide/display-scenes-in-augmented-reality.htm) in the guide to learn about the toolkit and how to add it to your app.
+See the section [Enable your app for AR using AR Toolkit](https://developers.arcgis.com/ios/latest/swift/guide/display-scenes-in-augmented-reality.htm) in the iOS Guide to learn about the toolkit and how to add it to your app.

 ## Tags